alprk/ProductApi/README.md

 Insert :
 `Bearer <token_received>`

-The ressources are unlocked for the USER
+The ressources are unlocked for a classic user.
-If you want to post, put, patch or delete something you will needs a JWT for thoses credentials:
+If you want to post, put, patch or delete something you will need an admin JWT, you can obtain one with thoses credentials  :

 email : admin@test.com